-Issam S. STRUB and Alexandre M. BAYEN University of California, Berkeley
+Issam S. Strub\ and Alexandre M. Bayen †

+University of California, Berkeley

-Abstract- This article develops a model of Air Traffic Flow using an Eulerian description with hyperbolic partial differential equations.
+This article develops a flow model of high altitude traffic in the National Airspace System using an Eulerian description of the network with hyperbolic partial differential equations.
 Existence and uniqueness (well-posedness) of a solution to the system of partial differential equations on a network is established.
 Subsequently, an optimal control problem is studied with the junction coefficients as control variables.
-We use a continuous adjoint approach and we implement it on a network with 16 links and 5 junctions, demonstrating the computational efficiency of this method.
+We use a fully discretised adjoint approach and we implement it on a network with 16 links and 5 junctions created from the enroute high altitude jetways between the Oakland and Salt Lake City air traffic control centers.
+The aircraft flows on the final link of the network with and without control are compared and the results demonstrate the efficiency of the method developed in the article.

-I. INTRODUCTION
+I. Introduction

-The projected continued growth of air traffic in the next decades, and in particular the expected development of air transportation in the Middle East and Asia has increased the congestion of airspaces, as well as the complexity of the task assigned to Air Traffic Controllers across the globe.
+The projected continued growth of air traffic in the next decades, and in particular the expected development of air transportation in the Middle East and Asia are more than likely to increase the congestion of the airspace, as well as the complexity of the task assigned to Air Traffic Controllers across the globe.
 For example, the 20 million yearly passengers currently using air transportation in India are expected to become 90 million by the year 2010; the two main Indian airports of Delhi and Mumbai are already operating at twice their capacity causing considerable delays and strain on local Air Traffic Controllers.
 This forecast has led to the development of decision support tools to model, simulate and optimize air traffic with the objective of helping Air Traffic Controllers in their daily tasks.

 Air Traffic Control (ATC) is operated at the sector level, where a sector is a small portion of the airspace controlled by a single human Air Traffic Controller.
 Traffic Flow Management (TFM) typically deals with traffic at the Center level, i.e. 10 to 20 sectors.
-TFM problems include maintaining the aircraft count in each sector below a legal threshold in order to ease the human ATC workload, as well as to ensure the safety of the flights [1].
+TFM problems include maintaining the aircraft count in each sector below a legal threshold in order to ease the human ATC workload, as well as to ensure the safety of the flights.
 This task is quite cumbersome; furthermore, extensive traffic forecast simulations (including all airborne aircraft) are computationally too expensive to include systematic investigations of traffic patterns that lead to sector overload.
 As a result, a new class of traffic flow models has emerged from recent studies: Eulerian models, which are control volume based.
 This is in contrast to Lagrangian models, which are trajectory-based and take into account all aircraft trajectories.
 Unlike Lagrangian models which focus on the history of a given material element therefore using the position vector of the material element and time as variables, the Eulerian models provides a picture of the spatial distribution of the flow in function of position in space and time.